 Sling TV is an attractive option for cord-cutters who want to replace their cable-television package with a live TV streaming service.
 The low cost of the Sling Orange and Sling Blue plans make them affordable — as long as you like their channel lineups.
 The top-tier Sling Orange & Blue is only slightly more expensive and provides access to most top cable channels, including ESPN.

 The flexibility to add a la carte channels and themed extras, as well as premium networks, means Sling users can mix and match to meet their preferences.
-The biggest downside we encountered during our Sling TV review is the meager DVR storage, which is a not-insignificant issue.
+The biggest downside we encountered during our Sling TV review is the meager DVR storage, which got better in 2021's update — but still pales in comparison to YouTube TV.

 But if you want live TV for relatively cheap, Sling TV could be your path to cutting the cord for good.